Vkrisztian01/Competitive-Programming-Portfolio/README.md

 ### Overview

 This portfolio displays a collection of elementary problems I tackled from the famous **CSES Problem Set**.
-The goal of this repository is to showcase the range of my **Algorithmic Problem Solving** skills, as well as to demonstrate the methology I use when it comes to Competitive Programming Training.
+The goal of this repository is to showcase the range of my **Algorithmic Problem Solving** knowledge, as well as to demonstrate the methology I use when it comes to Competitive Programming Training.
+This repository is not meant to demonstrate advanced problem-solving methods, but to address the different areas and topics specific to algorithmic theory.

 ### Problem Categories